 by John Wedgwood Clarke

-New poetry from one of UK poetry’s rising stars, written after a residency at the local dump.
+Eco-poetry written after a residency at the local 'dump'.

 If the history of civilisation has been a journey away from our rubbish, John Wedgwood Clarke’s Landfill seeks to reverse that route, taking us behind the chain-link fence of the dump to witness the sublime mess we’ve made of things.